 The third tuning is more mysterious: a G bourdon, then G, d, and 2 x c’, presumably as a unison pair.
 A modern bowed string player would find such a tuning baffling.
 I’m going to suggest that there is a historically-attested solution for this tuning, found in comparison with crwth technique.

-The European bowed crwth (or crowd) was a development that emerged in AD 900–1000 from the plucked lyre, which dates back to 2000 BC.
-The crwth flourished in western Britain from the 11th century, and in the rest of Europe was known as the chrotta, crotta, or rotta.
-Pockets of crwth players continued to play in Wales right through to the 19th century.
+The European bowed lyre or bowed rote was a development that emerged in AD 900–1000 from the plucked lyre, which dates back to 2000 BC.
+The bowed lyre has been known by various names in various physical forms and in various times and places, with various numbers of strings: crwth (Welsh), crowth, crouth, crowde (Middle English), crout (French), cruit (Gaelic), crot, cruit (Irish), chrotta, hrotta (German), talharpa, tagelharpa, stråkharpa (Scandinavia), jouhikko (Finland).
+The crwth flourished in western Britain from the 11th century, and pockets of crwth players continued to play in Wales right through to the 19th century.

 British Library Add.
 MS 15020:91, dated 1768-9, with a copy in Wales now known as Aberystwyth MS 168:6, gives very clear crwth tuning instructions, which turn out to be practically identical to Jerome’s third fiddle tuning.
 Both tunings are designed around open strings g, c and d in different octaves; and both bring out different drones when a particular course is used to play the melody.
 On the crwth and on Jerome’s third vielle tuning, with the melody played on the d course, we have a g/c drone, nominally a modern C chord without a third; and with the melody on the c course we have a g/d drone, nominally a modern G chord without a third.
 You can see how this works in practice in the video below.